-This page tries to help you about what to do if you have issues with Redis.
-Part of the Redis project is helping people that are experiencing problems because we don't like to let people alone with their issues.
+This page tries to help you with what to do if you have issues with Redis.
+Part of the Redis project is helping people that are experiencing problems because we don't like to leave people alone with their issues.

 - If you have latency problems with Redis, that in some way appears to be idle for some time, read our Redis latency troubleshooting guide.